Terms of Service ("Cello-ToS")

 14.3 If any of the provisions contained in these Cello-ToS are determined to be void, invalid or otherwise unenforceable by a court of competent jurisdiction, such determination will not affect the remaining provisions contained herein.

 14.4 Amendments or supplements to the Agreement or these Cello-Tos - including this written form requirement - and any attachments must be made in written form in order to be effective.
+The precedence of an individual agreement in written, text or verbal form (Section 305b BGB) shall remain unaffected.
 A simple electronic signature shall be sufficient for the compliance with the written form requirement.
 For Users that are consumers (§ 13 German Civil Code Law (BGB)) the text form shall be sufficient.
 For all other Users the transmittal of signed declarations per email shall be sufficient.
 All other notifications in the context of the Agreement may, unless expressly agreed otherwise, be transmitted to the email addresses specified by the Parties for this purpose.
 Oral communication or communication by telephone are not sufficient.

 14.5 Cello is neither willing nor obliged to participate in dispute resolution proceedings with consumers before a consumer arbitration board.